nepa/sotc-dashboard/README.md

 In its initial implementation, the service used SOAP for client-server-communication.
 [Server One](https://github.com/nepa/Server-One), the media backend of SotC, is available as open-source software on GitHub.
 Although the repository is outdated, it gives a good impression of the project's capabilities.
 Later the [Sound of the City REST API](https://github.com/nepa/sotc-rest-api) was introduced, to achieve better access to the available data.
 Interested parties are invited to join the project and build their own SotC-based applications.

 With the Sound of the City Dashboard, we now provide a statistics tool based on the SotC REST API.
 The application can fetch accumulated use data from the live server and visualizes it in various charts.
-All diagrams are drawn dynamically, in order to show most recent information about, for example, noise level reports, sample uploads and unique users.
+All diagrams are drawn dynamically, in order to show most recent information about, for example, noise level reports, sample uploads and service users.

 ## Architecture